-Woman with smooth, radiant skin after laser skin resurfacing
+Woman with smooth, radiant skin after laser resurfacing treatment, showing improved skin texture and tone.

 CO2 vs. Erbium: Which is Better?